 This is a no-fee cashback credit card with a 19.99% purchase interest.
 It offers a competitive promotional cashback of 10% for your first four months of card holding.
-All you need is to make eligible purchases of $500 to qualify for the offer.
+After that, you will earn 4% cash back on purchases with the card.

 What I also like about this card is that it offers free ATM access, travel medical insurance, Purchase Security and Extended Protection.

 Learn more: Simplii Financial Cash Back Visa Card Review

-Best Prepaid Cards to Rebuild Your Credit Score
+Best Prepaid Cards to Rebuild Your Credit in Canada